 These are some of the most widely-used lottery scams.
 You will receive an email informing you that you have won a large sum of money in a lottery.
 The email will usually be made to look like it is from an official source, usually a lottery provider, and it will require you to click on a link or open an attachment to claim the prize.
 This then directs you to a website designed to steal your information, or it downloads malware directly onto your computer.

-The rise in popularity of social media has enabled another type of scam, one that is similar to email or text message scams.
+Social media scams operate in a similar way to email or text message scams.
 A direct message is sent to you informing you of a lottery win, and it encourages you to click on a link to a malicious site.
 Users with generic profile pictures or usernames are a dead giveaway that the message is not real, but any message received via social media from a person that you don’t know should be treated with caution.

 You receive a call or text message informing you of a lottery win.
 The scammer’s aim is simply to extract your personal information or bank details.
 They can be more coercive over the phone, and can put a lot more pressure on you to hand over personal details before you’ve checked the authenticity of the call.
 Phone calls often originate from numbers in Jamaica, Grenada and Antigua as they resemble U.S. telephone numbers.